PrincessRTFM/WebUtil/en621-api.md

 ### `has-error`

 en621 encountered _an_ error, _somewhere_.
 This only means that _something_ went wrong (and that particular feature could not recover) and is only present in conjunction with one of the more specific error flags above.
 Check those to determine the specific error in question.

+### `no-image-tooltips`

+If present, post preview images do not have tooltips; the previous tooltip content is in the `data-title` attribute accessible through the `element.dataset.title` property.